brylleee/holokit/README.md

 # holokit
-Android App that shows verview of streams of your favorite Hololivers.
+Android App that shows overview of streams of your favorite Hololivers.
 Built in vanilla JavaScript, and jQuery with Cordova

 ### Overview
 I made this thing around September of 2021.
 The code is messy, but hey! _It works._